-

 essays

-Why do your teachers set cause and effect topics?
+Why do your teachers set cause-and-effect types of essays or speeches?
 (And the answer is not because they absolutely adore assessing their student's work. ☺)

 Return to Top